SkyMound/ConvergenceToolbox/README.md

 Now you can right click on LS&rarr;Control&rarr;Start Server.

+You also need to import the splits template (lss file) in LiveSplit.

 Finally, you can execute CTB.
 If all works well, you should see your CTB version in the down right corner.

 # Contributing